mattwach/pico_uart_console/README.md

 To accommodate different usage scenarios, different console "modes" are provided:

   * `CONSOLE_MINIMAL`: Silently consumes characters.
-Mostly intended for program API use (e.g. writing a python program that sends commands to the PICO)
+Mostly intended for program API use (e.g. writing a Python program that sends commands to the PICO)
   * `CONSOLE_ECHO`: Echos back characters for terminals that provide no editing support.